johnkucera00/Portfolio/README.md

 ### [Multi-threaded Traffic Simulation GUI](./Multi-threadedTrafficSimulationGUI) (Java) (CMSC 335 Object-oriented and Concurrent Programming)

-This Java program constructs a GUI and live-updated animation that holds a Traffic Simulation.
-When compiled, 3 to 5 cars and 3 to 5 traffic lights are created as Threads and start running.
-When the cars run, they travel in a straight line at random speeds and their positions gets updated live in the GUI and animation.
-When the lights run, they change colors at fixed intervals.
-Cars will continue through green/yellow lights and stop at red lights.
+This program creates a traffic simulation GUI, using Java.
+We begin with 3-5 traffic lights and 3-5 cars which are all threads.
+The cars travel in a straight line at random speeds, their positions get updated live via the GUI and animation.
+The cars will start and stop according to the traffic lights, which are yellow (slow down), green (go), and red (stop).

 ### [Python Flask - Login Validation Form Webpage](./LoginValidationWebpage) (Python/HTML) (SDEV 300 Building Secure Python Applications)